scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 All numbers MUST be positive integers.

-- The **ISD number** MUST be an integer in the inclusive range from 64 to 4094 (i.e., the numbering range for public ISDs, see [Input](#input)).
+- The **ISD number** MUST be an integer.
 - The **base number** indicates the starting point of the current TRC update chain.
 This starting point is either the ISD's initial TRC or the currently valid base TRC, if the valid base TRC differs from the initial TRC.
-The latter MUST be the case after a trust reset.
+The latter is the case after a trust reset.
 - The **serial number** represents the current update cycle, counting from the initial TRC of a specific ISD.

 A TRC where the base number is equal to the serial number is a base TRC.
 The initial TRC is a special case of a base TRC and MUST have a serial number of 1 and a base number of 1.
 With every TRC update, the serial number MUST be incremented by one which facilitates the unique identification of the predecessor and successor TRC in an update chain.